pjdohertygis/ReunificationForm/README.md

 The Reunification Form is a Survey123 "template" used in the search and rescue reunification process.
 It can be used for missing people, rescued people, human remains recovery, etc.

 The webform based prototype can be found here https://arcg.is/iDC01 and CANNOT BE USED OR REAL-WORLD INCIDENTS.

+Once it is ready we will release an XLSForm for download or ArcGIS Survey123 Template for re-hosting.